-About The Global Disease Biology Program
+The Global Disease Biology Program

 The making of GDB involved (and continues to involve) a unique multidisciplinary collaboration between the department of Plant Pathology (in the College of Agricultural and Environmental Sciences (CAES)), the School of Veterinary Medicine (SVM) and the School of Medicine (SOM).
 This triad, directly inspired by the One Health Model (see below for more information) brings together important professions in a way which allows students to develop a holistic view of health and disease.
-As the GDB major grows, this cross-campus collaboration continues: while PLP houses the administrative and advising roles, all three partners (PLP, SVM and SOM) share responsibility for class instruction and mentoring of GDB students.
+As the GDB major grows, this cross-campus collaboration continues: while PLP houses the administrative and advising roles, all three partners (PLP, SVM and SOM) share responsibility for the class instruction and mentoring of GDB students.

-The Global Disease Biology major at UC Davis uses an integrated, One Health approach to promote student understanding of the concept(s) of disease, the societal and personal impacts of past, present and future diseases, and the science behind disease discoveries, causes, evolution, diagnosis, treatment, and prevention.
+The Global Disease Biology major at UC Davis uses an integrated One Health approach to promote student understanding of the concept(s) of disease; the societal and personal impacts of past, present and future diseases; and the science behind disease discoveries, causes, evolution, diagnosis, treatment, and prevention.

-A degree in Global Disease Biology prepares graduates with the knowledge, leadership skills and experiences required to excel in a vast array of professions associated with areas such as healthcare, medicine, public health, health policy, food safety and security, and nature conservation, as each relates to disease and health of people, animals, plants and the environment in developing and developed countries.
+A degree in Global Disease Biology prepares graduates with the knowledge, leadership skills and experiences required to excel in a vast array of professions associated with areas such as: healthcare, medicine, public health, health policy, food safety and security, and nature conservation, as each relates to disease and health of people, animals, plants and the environment in developing and developed countries.

 Curriculum, Research Opportunities and Career Prospects

 The GDB degree requirements include broad preparatory course work, Global Disease Biology core classes, a wide range of upper division courses and electives as well as a practicum project.
 A Bachelors of Science (BS) in Global Disease Biology meets most of the standard requirements for medical, veterinary and other health professional schools for students interested in following those paths.
-Additionally, the major prepares students for a myriad of other career opportunities, including but not limited to professions related to the provision of healthcare, health policy, global/public health, animal welfare, plant pathology, food and water quality, environmental protection and more.
+The major prepares students for a myriad of other career opportunities, including but not limited to professions related to the provision of healthcare, health policy, global/public health, animal welfare, plant pathology, food and water quality, environmental protection and more.

 What is One Health?